dymx101/DYMRollingBanner/README.md

 ## Features
 * Infinite scrolling, which mean it shows banners/images in a infinite loop.
-* Can Scroll automatically, the intervals and the direction of the scrolling is configurable.
+* Can scroll automatically, the intervals and the direction of the scrolling is configurable.
 * Supports both local and remote images.
 * Placeholder image is customizable, Remote image fetch method is also cusomizable.
 * Paused on dragging and resumes on releasing when it's auto rolling.